shreya09032003/Swiggy-clone/README.md

 ## Additional Information

-- **Mock API**: This project uses MockAPI for handling user sign-in and other mock data retrieval processes.
+- **Mock API**: This project uses MockAPI for handling user sign-in.
 - **Angular Modules**: The project is modularized to ensure separation of concerns, and services are injected where needed for optimal data flow and management.
 - **Routing**: Angular Router is used for navigating between pages (like Home, Cart, Sign-In, etc.).